patrickn/neaveynet-hugo/content/posts/ttt25/experience_day.md

 The experience day also included a ride out.
 This was a circular route up to the coast, along and back to the camps site.
 It was a 2-3 hour ride.
 But it was to start with everyone meeting up on the beach for a group photo.
 So, approximately 150 Yamaha Ténérés lined up on the Danish sand and with cameras rolling ‘raced’ along the beach.
 It was an amazing site.
 After the cameras and drones had finished it was time to continue the rideout in the opposite direction along one of the very few beaches in Europe that allow motor vehicles.

+{{< image src="/img/2025/06/16/IMG_4521.JPEG" caption="Gathering on the beach for a group photo" >}}

 This was one of the trip highlights, I discovered that by staying close to where the tide was breaking, the sand was firmer and easy to ride.
 Move inland to the drier, shifting sand and things got tricky.
 Everything was going great except at one spot near the end of this 37km sand ride.
 The beach was quite wide, but as the tide was coming in it was getting narrower.
 One point in particular required careful timing between waves.
 I counted the wash hitting the rocks in an effort to determine the lowest point.
 In the end it was just down to luck.

+{{< image src="/img/2025/06/16/IMG_4527.JPEG" caption="Riding 32km along the beach was a trip highlight" >}}

-I waited for the tide to ebb before quickly navigating as close to the rocks as possible the 20m or so before I had successfully passed the danger point.
+I waited for the tide to recede before quickly navigating as close to the rocks as possible the 20m or so before I had successfully passed the danger point.
 There were still bikes behind me, and with the tide coming in, passing this point was only going to get harder.

 After the drama on the beach it was an uneventful B road ride back to the camp.
 We had to pick up our gear and head to the ferry.
 We were going to Copenhagen.

-___

-## Stage 1 -

-## Stage 2 -

-## Stage 3 -

-## Stage 4 -

-## Stage 5 -